 While the basics of SEO have stayed pretty constant, the specifics of SEO have grown increasingly more complex as searchers, search engines, and search optimization experts continue getting smarter.
 As content marketers, it's important that we understand all of the contributing factors and how to leverage them to get more traction.

-In March of 2017, Google made some significant changes to its algorithm that has affected the organic traffic for many websites.
-Ultimately, the major shift is centered around favoring content quality over quantity.
+In November 2021, Google made its latest changes to its algorithm that affect the organic traffic for many websites.
+Ultimately, the major shift harkens back to the March 2017 change that centered around favoring content quality over quantity.
 Google continually tweaks its algorithms using machine learning to adapt and understand what quality looks like.
 Most recently, this includes a better understanding of how to identify fake news sites and a larger emphasis on a website's E.A.T.
 (Expertise, Authority, and Trustworthiness) rating.

 How This Affects Keyword Research: Make sure you are choosing topics you can write about well.
 Leverage your subject matter experts and internal resources to create compelling content that will resonate with your searchers online.
 Take a look at the existing pages that are ranking on the first page of Google and figure out how you can create something that is more helpful, more trustworthy, or more user-friendly.